 - 3.5.1 Facility Inspections.
-Routine facility inspections were conducted on June 21, 2018, June 4, 2019, May 27, 2020 and January 12, 2021 since issuance of the previous permit renewal.
-The reports for these inspections were reviewed as part of the current permit renewal process.
-An enforcement action was issued during the June 4, 2019 inspection.
-Details of this enforcement action are provided below. - 3.5.2 Violations: The following enforcement action was issued to this facility since issuance of the previous permit renewal.
-Compliance has been achieved for this violation.
+Routine facility inspections were conducted on September 14, 2021, June 8, 2023, and March 7, 2024 since issuance of the previous permit renewal.
+The reports for these inspections were reviewed as part of the current permit renewal process. - 3.5.2 Violations: The following enforcement action was issued to this facility since issuance of the previous permit renewal.
+Compliance has been achieved for these violations.